 During the advanced clinical years, students complete a minimum of 20 weeks of required clerkships (12 weeks of two-week subspecialty clerkships, a four-week emergency medicine/critical care, and a four-week subinternship), and 36 weeks of electives.

-Primary venues for clinical training of medical students include University of Iowa Hospitals and Clinics, the Iowa City Veterans Health Care System, and the Des Moines Area Medical Education Consortium.
+Primary venues for clinical training of medical students include University of Iowa Hospitals and Clinics, the Iowa City VA Health Care System, and the Des Moines Area Medical Education Consortium.
 Students also participate in the family practice preceptorship and the community-based primary care clerkship, which are off-campus rotations.
 Other courses may be assigned to off-campus sites, as well.

 The M.D. program's clinical curriculum requires the following clerkships and selectives.